leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 4/Notes.md

 | 2      | Warning | This will output errors and warnings               |
 | 3      | Info    | This will output errors, warnings, and information |
 | 4      | Verbose | This will output all levels                        |

+Microsoft has a proprietary unit testing framework known as MS Test; however, we will use the third-party framework xUnit.net.

+page 171...